hanna-eismant/doky/README.md

 # Configuration

 The application uses configuration files for its setup.
 You'll find the default properties in `application.properties`.
+There is addition configuration `scheduler.properties` where are defined schedule for jobs.

 #### Azure App Configuration